 - Strategy into Action (Boston, MA: Harvard Business School, 1 September 1996).
-The task force implemented Kaplan and Norton's balanced-scorecard methodology - The task force implemented Kaplan and Norton's balanced-scorecard methodology to track and update multiple LOO-specific metrics as a way to analytically gauge by LOO where the task force lay along the spectrum of operational success criteria.
+The task force implemented Kaplan and Norton's balanced-scorecard methodology to track and update multiple LOO-specific metrics as a way to analytically gauge by LOO where the task force lay along the spectrum of operational success criteria.
 10. Iraqi Armed Forces work for the Minister of Defense; Iraqi Police Service works for the Minister of Interior.